ravimashru/digital-garden/_notes/2020-11-19-always-ask-yourself-why-you-are-doing-something.md

 publish: true
 tags:
   - motivation
-fileName: Always ask yourself WHY you are doing something
+fileName: Have a strong WHY for doing something
 updated: '2020-11-19'
 ---